 - Will we share your data with anyone else?

 In the event that PubliBike engages third parties to provide the services, it will be authorized to make available to them the data necessary for this purpose.
 These third parties are subject to the same obligations with regard to data protection as PubliBike itself.
 Apart from this, personal data is not transferred to third parties or otherwise transmitted without your express consent.
 Transfer to other companies within Swiss Post Group is permitted.
 We will retain your information for no longer than necessary and it will remain confidential.
-This excludes the transmission of personal data to governmental institutions and authorities as well as to private persons with a right thereto based on statutory regulations, court orders or regulatory decisions, as well as its transfer to governmental institutions for the purposes of taking legal action or prosecution should our legally protected rights be challenged.
+This excludes the transmission of personal data to governmental institutions and authorities as well as to private persons with a right thereto based on statutory regulations, court orders or regulatory decisions, as well as its transfer to payment collection offices or governmental institutions for the purposes of taking legal action or prosecution should our legally protected rights be challenged.

 - Your rights